 170.315(e)(1) This measure will provide a numeric value and reporting documentation to indicate both how often this interoperability feature is being used as well as its compliance with the requirement.
 An increment to this measure indicates that the EHR can create C-CDAs and give the patient access to them for successful visibility, download, and third-party transmission.
 The patient portal is intended to support patient engagement with their health records.
 The ability to transmit their patient data, as a C-CDA or human-readable copy, can be a useful feature.
 170.315(f)(1) This measure will be used to determine real-world interoperability and usability, specifically how many successful immunization messages were sent to an immunization information system (IIS) or public health immunization registries by the provider.
 This measure will provide a numeric value to indicate both how often this interoperability feature is being used as well as its compliance with the requirement.
 An increment to this measure indicates that the EHR can create an immunization message, including the ability to record all clinical data elements, and by sending the message (where applicable by practice need), the EHR demonstrates successful interoperability with an IIS/immunization registry.
 170.315(f)(2) This measure will provide a numeric value to indicate both how often this interoperability feature is being successfully used as well as its compliance with the requirement.
 An increment to this measure indicates that the EHR can create a syndromic surveillance message, including the ability to record all clinical data elements, and by sending the message, the EHR demonstrates successful interoperability with a public health registry.
-170.315(g)(7) This measure will survey users to determine real-world interoperability and usability, specifically how many third-party systems or applications are integrated and using the EHR's API interface.
-A survey can often provide more information on the impact and value of an interoperability element than a standard software test evaluation.
-API capabilities are an important component of the modern health IT system, and utilization of API resources will help improve patient care and care coordination.
-170.315(g)(9) This measure will survey users to determine real-world interoperability and usability, specifically how many third-party systems or applications are integrated and using the EHR's API interface.
-A survey can often provide more information on the impact and value of an interoperability element than a standard software test evaluation.
-API capabilities are an important component of the modern health IT system, and utilization of API resources will help improve patient care and care coordination.
+170.315(g)(7) This measure will survey users to assess real-world interoperability and usability, specifically the number of third-party systems or applications integrated and using the EHR's API interface.
+Surveys often provide more comprehensive insights into the impact and value of interoperability elements compared to standard software tests.
+API capabilities are crucial components of modern health IT systems, enhancing patient care and care coordination through the effective use of API resources.
+Additionally, a validation test will be conducted to evaluate the capability of the technology associated with this criterion.
+170.315(g)(9) This measure will survey users to assess real-world interoperability and usability, specifically the number of third-party systems or applications integrated and using the EHR's API interface.
+Surveys often provide more comprehensive insights into the impact and value of interoperability elements compared to standard software tests.
+API capabilities are crucial components of modern health IT systems, enhancing patient care and care coordination through the effective use of API resources.
+Additionally, a validation test will be conducted to evaluate the capability of the technology associated with this criterion.

-This measure will survey users to determine real-world interoperability and usability, specifically how many third-party systems or applications are integrated and using the EHR's API interface.
-170.315(g)(10) A survey can often provide more information on the impact and value of an interoperability element than a standard software test evaluation.
-API capabilities are an important component of the modern health IT system, and utilization of API resources will help improve patient care and care coordination.
+This measure will survey users to assess real-world interoperability and usability, specifically the number of third-party systems or applications integrated and using the EHR's API interface.
+170.315(g)(10) Surveys often provide more comprehensive insights into the impact and value of interoperability elements compared to standard software tests.
+API capabilities are crucial components of modern health IT systems, enhancing patient care and care coordination through the effective use of API resources.
+Additionally, a validation test will be conducted to evaluate the capability of the technology associated with this criterion.